fabric8io/fabric8-platform/README.md

 * integrated issue tracker / kanban board / planning / work item tracking
 * integrated IDE via eclipse Che
 * integrated [analytics](https://github.com/fabric8-analytics) to help developers get insight into their code and libraries and versions they are using or should consider
-* new improved UI which covers project plannning, creation, analytics, editing/debugging, CI/CD
+* new improved UI which covers project planning, creation, analytics, editing/debugging, CI/CD

 ## Github Organisations